-• Water
+Water

-At the end of June 2021, the water backlog will be 21 738 households and to be reduced by an estimated 3800 households by the end of June 2022.
+The municipality plans to reduce the water backlog by an estimated 2000 households by the end of June 2023.

 In terms of short term measures for the provision of water, the municipality is implementing spring protection programme and also the refurbishment and drilling of new boreholes.

-The projects for implementation during 2021/22 financial year, are under Section E.
+The projects for implementation during 2022/23 financial year, are under Section E.